chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 Important groups:
 - tyler, like tim, is part of adm
-- tyler is part of sudo, so if we can become tyler, we can automatically also become root (!)
+- tyler is part of sudo, so if we can become tyler, we can automatically also become root by typing **sudo -i** (!!)

 ## Check logs
 User tyler might be the intended escalation path, or there might be information in the logs about tyler's activities, either way, since for the time being we are still tim and we are part of adm, we can check the logs looking for more information: